sweattep/modern_quotes/README.md

 >Most child services agencies pointed out that it is legal for them to apply to Social Security to become the financial representative for foster children's benefits

 >A bite on the leg might indicate a lack of balance; a bite on the wrist might mean your loyalty to someone or something is holding you back.

+>The fundamental idea is that if you automate the current manual practice, all you'll get is a fast ineffective practice.